Types of Authentication

 If they answer their questions correctly, they'll be moved along to enter password, then view and sign the documents.

-• Secret Code Sent via Text Message (SMS): The signer will Accept Legal Consent on the first login screen, and that action will trigger a text message to be sent to the phone number that was entered by the submitter while creating the transaction before sending it off for signature.
-The signer must have a mobile phone plan which allows for the acceptance of SMS text messages.
-The signer will enter the secret code from the text message into the box on the login screen.
+• 2 Factor Authentication (Text Message): The signer will have to first click to Accept Legal Consent on the first login screen, and that action will trigger a text message to be sent to the phone number that was entered by the submitter while creating the transaction before sending it off for signature.

 The secret code is time sensitive, so they must enter it quickly.
 If the code does not work because too much time has passed, the signer will be able to click on a Resend button on the login screen to send themselves a new text message.
 Only the most recently received secret code will be acceptable for login, any previous codes will no longer work.